the-crypt-keeper/can-ai-code/README.md

 ## News

+**9/06** Evaluation of tiiuae/falcon-180B-chat completed (via gradio app) and its fairly disapointing. vLLM is finally working with codellama but not with TheBloke's version, so welcome CodeLlama-HF to the party.

 **9/05** Evaluation of smallcloudai/Refact-1_6B-fim (really strong performance for a small coding model) and OpenAssistant CodeLlama (a perfect score on the Python test).

 **9/03** Evaluation of Undi95/Nous-Hermes-13B-Code completed.